sealmindset/EdgeTPU/README.md

-# Setup Coral Dual TPU on Pineberry Board for a Raspberry Pi 5
+# Coral AI PCIe Edge TPU on Pineberry Board for a Raspberry Pi 5

 Carefully, install the board to the Pi.